Kom people (Cameroon): Economy and agriculture

-Society, culture, customs
+Society

 Kom society is patriarchal.
 Males hold the vast majority of power and privilege, while females labour mostly in domestic roles in kitchens and on farms.
 A man's power and wealth is measured by the number of his wives.
 Polygamy is a thing of pride.
 This makes a man with one wife voiceless in a men's gathering.
 Girls get married as young as 15 years old.

 Although Kom males hold most of the power in day-to-day affairs, Kom society is matrilineal in matters of succession.
 In this way, Kom society differs significantly from other tribes of Cameroon.
 Lineage in the Kom culture continues on the side of the mother and not the father in such a way that when an adult Kom male dies, ownership of his property including his compound, wives and children is transferred to his nephew (son of his sister) and not his own son.
 The process of matrilineal succession in Kom society is more complex if a deceased male did not have a nephew to inherit his property.
 In this case, succession is continued on the side of first cousin.
 As of the late 20th century, this practice is growing obsolete.

 Kom society also places a great emphasis on respect for elders.

+Although there has been a large amount of social change within the Kom culture, oral tradition within the community is still very significant and contributes to the annual festival that is hosted by the Fon.
+Food that is traditionally served at these events can be found all over the Kom community.
+This includes Abain and Bas, which is corn-fufu and vegetables, and khati-khati to help the Abain and Bas enter the stomach quickly.

+Art and performance

+Art within the Kom community is extremely important.
+Although not much history on their art is easily found, a very significant piece of art, the Afo-A-Kom, is an important story retold by the Kom and is well known among the Kom people.
+The Afo-A-Kom is a life-size beaded wooden figure said to be the most sacred item in the kingdom.
+It was stolen in from the Laikom palace in 1966 and then sold to a New York art dealer.
+The Cameroon Government was aware of the Afo-A-Kom's location in 1973 and immediately demanded that the possessor, the Furman Gallery, return it.
+This brought about discourse regarding repatriation and started conversations about returning art that was stolen from Africans because of colonialism, and a New York Times article was written.
+The Afo-A-Kom was eventually sold by the Gallery to a businessman, who returned it to the Kom people.

+Other sculptures and figures were also prominent in the Cameroon area.